-Moscow, and Russia in general, offers benefits for maternity leave, single parents and more to assist in childcare.
-Here’s a guide to your options, as well as kindergartens, schools and nannies.
+Moscow, and Russia in general, offers benefits for maternity leave, single parents, and more to assist in childcare.
+Here’s a guide to your options, as well as kindergartens, schools, and nannies.

-Kindergartens in Moscow
+Kindergartens in Russia

-Kindergarten is regulated by regional and local authorities, and the Ministry of Education and Science regulates only a brief pre-school preparation program for children ages five to six.</>
+Regional and local authorities regulate kindergartens in Russia.
+The Ministry of Education and Science regulates only a brief preschool preparation program for children ages five to six.

 A Russian nanny might be willing to help you with other daily tasks, such as ordering water over the phone and enrolling your child in a Russian detsky sad (kindergarten).
-Where Filipino nannies, for example, tend to be more willing to do household work as well as childcare.
+Where Filipino nannies, for example, tend to be more willing to do household work as well as childcare in Russia.

-After a few months immersed in a Russian speaking environment, younger children generally find it easier to learn the language.
+After a few months immersed in a Russian-speaking environment, younger children generally find it easier to learn the language.
 Children under school age usually cope well and start understanding and speaking Russian relatively quickly.

 This gets harder as the child gets older so you might prefer to keep your child in an international school.

-Russian child allowance and maternity leave
+Childcare allowance and maternity leave in Russia

-Working mothers and child support
+Working mothers and childcare support in Russia

 A large proportion of the workforce are working mothers.
 Most Russians, including women, value a women’s role in society as a mother and housekeeper far more than her role as an employee.
 However, society also expects that she is all three simultaneously.